Welcome to the ABER Knowledge base

 Has the technology been used in cGMP?

-The technology is mature and has successfully transitioned into manufacturing over the past 20 years and is used by most of the major pharmaceutical companies across the world.
-All the appropriate validation tools and certification is in place for manufacturing and the technology is also compliant with PAT regulatory requirements.
-For publications describing the use of Aber technology in manufacturing, please get in touch with firstname.lastname@example.org
+Aber capacitance technology has been successfully transitioned into manufacturing over the past 20 years and is used by most of the major pharmaceutical companies across the world.
+All necessary validation tools and certification packages are available to enable cGMP and the technology is compliant with PAT regulatory requirements.
+For publications describing the use of Aber technology in manufacturing, please contact support@cevans

 What is frequency scanning and how can it benefit my process?

-In addition to the Aber system being able to monitor and control growth of cell cultures, it can also be used to gain valuable knowledge of the process through frequency scanning.
-Once the technology is established within your processes, frequency scanning could be the next step to further understanding and optimisation.
-Frequency scanning explained in simple terms is the capacitance measured over a range of frequencies, typically 50kHz to 20MHz.
-Through modelling of the scans, key parameters are estimated through the software (Futura SCADA), these can be tied to critical events within the process.
+In addition to monitoring and controlling critical aspects of a process, the Aber technology can also be used to gain additional insights into the process by means of frequency scanning.
+Once the technology is established in your processes, frequency scanning could be the next step to further understand and optimise your process.
+Frequency scanning is achieved by measuring the capacitance over a range of frequencies, from 50kHz to 20MHz.
+By fitting the scans to a model, key parameters are calculated through the Aber software (SCADA); changes to these parameters may be correlated with critical events in the process.
+Once the calculated parameters have been correlated with critical events in the process, the parameters may be used to identify process changes in real time, and enable greater process understanding and control, as well as real-time troubleshooting.

 Ma, F., Zhang, A., Chang, D., Velev, O., Wiltberger, K. and Kshirsagar, R., 2019.
 Real-time monitoring and control of CHO cell apoptosis by in situ multifrequency scanning dielectric spectroscopy.
 Process Biochemistry, 80, pp.138-145.